adshine/Bodymovin-test/README.md

 # Bodymovin-test

-### This is a preview of the new investa loading logo.
+ This is a preview of the new investa loading logo using after effects and bodymovin.